antfroger/progressive/README.md

 ### `partial: []`

 `partial` enables the feature if only **one** of the conditions is met.
 Rules are evaluated one by one.
-The feature is enables as soon as one rule is true.
+The feature is enabled as soon as one rule is true.
 The value is meant to be an array of [rules](#rules).

 ```php